miklevin/MikeLev.in/_posts/2024-12-08-claude-o1-collaboration.md

 ## And Now a Word From ChatGPT Pro!

-> And a final parting shot.
-In the course of solving this last step of a
+> And now we have a very special guest.
+Before this pipeline finalization got
-> ready-to-ship pipeline framework, I got access to ChatGPT Pro.
-It's still o1,
+> finalized, I got access to ChatGPT Pro.
+It's still o1 Release, but with fewer
-> but fewer limits.
-Here's it's final thoughts...
+> limitations.

+After having worked with ChatGPT Pro to restore the "chain reaction" of steps being rebuilt in a way that obsoleted one of my Pipulate helper functions, I asked it:

+**Me**: Is the Pipulate resume_flow method still useful?
+I'm too exhausted to try to revise Piulate to support the chain reaction directly, but we should probably look at that plan.
+Even though workfows don't use base classes and I'll start copy/pasting template code I need to live with, I would still like to move directionally towards the ideal Pipulate/Workflow idoms.
+Ideal granularity to minimize repetition or conditional logic in workflows and just have it read like linear workflow poetry.

 **ChatGPT Pro**: The `resume_flow` method was originally designed to handle rebuilding of the UI steps from within Pipulate, but now we've established a pattern where each workflow directly controls its chain reaction by returning placeholders and triggering the next step.
 Essentially, your workflows no longer rely on `resume_flow` to rebuild the chain; they're doing it themselves by returning `Div(id="step_X", hx_get=..., hx_trigger="load")` patterns.